BackupTheBerlios/librazur/librazur/m2/maven-fixcrlf-plugin/README.txt

 If you have trouble using this plugin, or if you want to participate in Librazur development, contact me at alex@librazur.info.

-Thanks for your interest in fixcrlf.
+Thanks for your interest in Fixcrlf.